 MOTS-c (mitochondrial open reading frame of the 12S rRNA-c) is a 16-residue peptide encoded within the mitochondrial genome and translated in the cytoplasm.
 It activates AMPK, modulates folate-methionine cycling, and is investigated for its roles in glucose homeostasis, exercise capacity, and longevity pathways.

-Each vial is lyophilized from acetate buffer, sealed under nitrogen, and shipped ~4 days typical from our lab.
+Each vial is lyophilized from acetate buffer, sealed under nitrogen, and shipped ~4 days from our lab.

 Research applications